What’s World Health Day? 5 gift ideas to support a healthier world

-For children and families in developing communities, there are three major obstacles to accessing essential healthcare:
+For children and families in developing communities, there are three major challenges to accessing essential health care:

 Resources: Even where clinics are established, government budgets may constrain the services they are available to provide.
 With a shortage of qualified staff, and an even greater shortage of medical equipment and pharmaceuticals, these clinics may only be able to offer the most basic of care.

-Augusta also supports pregnant and new mothers, recommending that they deliver babies in health facilities rather than at home, and the importance of breastfeeding.
+Augusta also supports pregnant and new mothers, recommending that they give birth in health facilities rather than at home, and the importance of breastfeeding.

 In Zambia, ChildFund is focused on reducing preventable deaths from malaria.
 The world’s most deadly vector borne disease is particularly dangerous among children, with 57% of malaria mortalities occurring among children under the age of five.

 ChildFund Zambia is responding by educating children and their families about how to recognise the symptoms of malaria, testing children and their families for malaria and providing referrals to treatment, and providing families with insecticide-treated mosquito nets.

 5 gift ideas to celebrate World Health Day and promote good health for all

 You can help provide better health and wellbeing for all this World Health Day by buying ChildFund Australia’s Gifts For Good.
 Gifts that can be donated to support children and families around the world to stay safe and healthy include:

 1. Mosquito nets: Sleeping without a mosquito net in areas where malaria is prevalent can be deadly.
 Even mild cases can cause serious problems for families living in poverty.
 You can help a child sleep safely at night by providing them with an insecticide-treated mosquito net that helps prevent the contraction of malaria and other diseases such as Zika, dengue and yellow fever.